Find the Right Corporate Aircraft

 While traveling for business, you will also want to ask yourself.
 Will this aircraft be used to conduct business meetings or presentations?
 If so, how much interior space will you need to comfortably carry out those interactions?
 Cabin size and space requirements will be very important in determining the size of the aircraft you will need.

-If you are looking to purchase an aircraft for leisure travel, how many family members will be on each trip.
+If you are looking to buy a private jet for leisure travel, how many family members will be on each trip.
 Also, will extended family be traveling along with your immediate family?
 How often will you use the aircraft for business and personal travel?
 And will you plan to travel on a yearly or trip by trip basis?

 2.)
 Determine Your Budget